 Is a Restraining Order a Violation of Probation?

-A restraining order isn’t evidence of criminal offense therefore, it isn’t a violation of probation.
+A restraining order isn’t evidence of a criminal offense; therefore, it isn’t a violation of probation.
 However, it can have a profound impact on your life.

 Is a Restraining Order a Probation Violation?